Home | Browse Topics | Consumer rights & money | Credit and debt | Credit reports

 Credit Reporting Privacy Code 2020, clause 4

-You are given a credit score – this is a number between 0 -1,000 (the higher the number, the better your rating).
-This indicates how credit worthy you are and how likely you are to pay back the loan on time so a history of paying your bills on time will give you a higher score.
+You are given a credit score – this is a number between 0 – 1,000 (the higher the number, the better your rating).
+This indicates how credit worthy you are and how likely you are to pay back the loan on time.
+A history of paying your bills on time will give you a higher score.
 Your score isn’t fixed – it can change over time as “old” information drops off your credit file, for example a default from ten years ago won’t affect your score anymore.

-If you have never applied for any credit that gives you no credit history at all.
-No credit history means the lender has no information about you or the likelihood you can make your repayments.
+If you have never applied for any credit you won’t have any credit history, which means the lender has no information about you or the likelihood you can make your repayments.
 This might lead them to turn you down.

 What things negatively affect my credit rating?